OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/login_registration/Login_Concept.md

 ## External Authentication

 With external authentication, the password is NOT stored in OpenOlat, but set and stored in an external tool.
-OpenOlat asks the external tool if this login name is authorized for access.
+OpenOlat asks the external tool if this login name is authorized for access (LDAP, oAuth, Shibboleth).

 ## 2-Factor Authentication